 The most impactful moments in our lives guide the trajectory of our futures.
 How we decide to respond to adversity works either for our detriment or for our gain.
-Brandy Chalmers, ACU assistant professor and program director of Child and Family Services, is a perfect example of this.
+Brandy Chalmers, ACU assistant professor and program director for the B.S. in Child and Family Services as well as the B.S. in Integrated Studies is a perfect example of this.
 She transformed the pain of her childhood to a personal path of healing and faith that is touching the lives of students through her experiences and leadership each day.
 Learn how the Lord took what Brandy calls a “mess” and created a “message” to share with her classroom and clients alike.

 Finding Her Calling

 Brandy grew up in North Carolina and faced many trials throughout childhood.
 As a kid, Brandy didn’t have a relationship with the Lord and came to find Him in her teenage years after losing her father to suicide at the age of 15.
 During the grieving process of losing her dad, Brandy started going to counseling where she quickly made a connection with her therapist.
 She saw first-hand the influence her therapist had on her story of healing and wanted to make that same difference for others experiencing struggles within their families, communities, or within themselves.

 After high school, Brandy made her way to Abilene, TX where she earned her bachelor’s degree in psychology and a master’s in clinical mental health counseling from Hardin-Simmons University.
 Shortly after graduating, Brandy became 1 of 3 registered play therapists in Abilene making her a respected thought-leader in the area.
 In 2020, Brandy joined the ACU faculty as an adjunct professor for the therapeutic play course within their child and family services degree program.